 Endoacustica offers, Exclusive Customer Service and free Training

-Night vision googles, thermal vision goggles, thermal imaging cameras
+Night vision goggles, thermal vision goggles, thermal imaging cameras

 Electricity and light are both forms of energy.
 Converting one form into the other is possible and useful across different industry domains.
 Among them is the sector of night vision devices, whose operating principle is pretty straightforward: light is converted into electricity, which in turn undergoes an amplification process before being transformed back into light.